KrunalPanchal1995/MUQ-SAC/README.md

-# MUQ-SAC: Methof of Uncertainty Quantification and Sampling of ARRHENIUS CURVES
+# MUQ-SAC: Method of Uncertainty Quantification and Sampling of ARRHENIUS CURVES
 The suit of code is part of project undertaken for kinetic mechanism optimization framework development.
 The code includes the temperature-dependent Modified Uncertainty Quantification (MUQ) method and Sampling of Arrhenius Curves (SAC) technique.

+Step 0
+ -  Compile the shared object files (*.so) for your system

 Step 1